 VHA must manage risks in the environment in order to promote a safe, functional, and supportive environment.
-Further, VHA must establish a systematic infection prevention and control program to reduce the possibility of acquiring and transmitting infections.
+Further, VHA must establish systematic infection prevention and control program to reduce the possibility of acquiring and transmitting infections.
 We selected the hemodialysis unit and SPS as special emphasis areas due to the increased potential for exposure to infectious agents inherent to hemodialysis and procedures using RME.
 Hemodialysis patients are at higher risk for infections for various reasons, including that hemodialysis requires vascular access for prolonged periods of time and that opportunities exist for transmission of infectious agents when multiple patients receive dialysis concurrently.
 RME is intended for repeated use on different patients after being reprocessed through cleaning, disinfection, and/or sterilization.
 Patients undergoing procedures using RME are at higher risk of exposure to infectious agents if RME is not properly reprocessed.

-We inspected the coronary care, hemodialysis, hospitalist (6B), medical inpatient (5A and 5B), and medical intensive care units; the dental, gastroenterology, and PC-Red clinics; the Geriatric Research, Education, and Clinical Center; the heart station; physical therapy; prosthetics; the Emergency Department; SPS; and the Anniston/Oxford CBOC.
-Additionally, we reviewed relevant documents and 14 employee training records, and we interviewed key employees and managers.
+We inspected the medical, surgical, acute inpatient MH, critical care, and hemodialysis units; the community living center; the Emergency Department; SPS; two PC outpatient clinics; the women's clinic; and the Katy Outpatient Clinic.
+Additionally, we reviewed relevant documents and 20 employee training records, and we interviewed key employees and managers.
 The table below shows the areas reviewed for this topic.
 The area marked as NM did not meet applicable requirements and needed improvement.
-Any items that did not apply to this facility are marked NA.